July 3, 2025

 Pros & Cons Pros:

-• No upfront payment required for monthly discount
+• No upfront payment required for monthly discount.

-• Price is not dependent on AutoPay enrolment
+• Price is not dependent on AutoPay enrolment.

-• Free international calls to 60+ countries
+• Free international calls to 60+ countries.

 Cons:

-• Only comes with 5GB of mobile hotspot
+• Only comes with 5GB of mobile hotspot data.

 Best Unlimited Prepaid Plan